ElemeFE/element/README.md

 ## Changelog
 Detailed changes for each release are documented in the [release notes](https://github.com/ElemeFE/element/releases).

+## FAQ
+We have collected some [frequently asked questions](https://github.com/ElemeFE/element/blob/master/FAQ.md).
+Before reporting an issue, please search if the FAQ has the answer to your problem.

 ## Contribution
 Please make sure to read the [Contributing Guide](https://github.com/ElemeFE/element/blob/master/.github/CONTRIBUTING.md) before making a pull request.